rlivingsus/misc/AllBooks.md

 - White, Edward: The Twelve Lives of Alfred Hitchcock
 - White, Richard: Who Killed Jane Stanford?
 - Whiten, Hannah: For the Wolf
 - Wickre, Karen: Take the Work out of Networking
+- Wild, Franz: Inside the Global Hack-for-Hire Industry
 - Wilde, Oscar: The Picture of Dorian Gray
 - Williams, Tad: Memory, Sorrow, and Thorn
 - Williams, Walter Jon: This is Not a Game